garden-io/garden/docs/reference/providers/ephemeral-kubernetes.md

     # The name of the provider plugin to use.
     name: ephemeral-kubernetes

+    # The container registry domain that should be used for pulling Garden utility images (such as the
+    # image used in the Kubernetes sync utility Pod).
+    #
+    # If you have your own Docker Hub registry mirror, you can set the domain here and the utility images
+    # will be pulled from there.
+This can be useful to e.g. avoid Docker Hub rate limiting.
+    #
+    # Otherwise the utility images are pulled directly from Docker Hub by default.
+    utilImageRegistryDomain: docker.io

     # Specify which namespace to deploy services to (defaults to the project name).
 Note that the framework generates
     # other namespaces as well with this name as a prefix.
     namespace: